 There’s so much to unpack about the Omega Museum given the brand’s affiliation with historic movements and occasions.
-From Omega’s innovations, space travel and precision records to its deep-sea adventures, the Olympic Games timekeeping and even James Bond – Omega holds a story that no other brand can tell.
+From Omega’s innovations, space travel, and precision records to its deep-sea adventures, the Olympic Games timekeeping, and even James Bond – Omega holds a story that no other brand can tell.
 Its museum, located in Bienne, Switzerland, holds answers to every enthusiast’s question about the brand’s past, present, and future.

-The brand’s interactive museum includes 3D movie experience where one gets to walk around a Speedmaster-shaped room to better experience the infamous Co-Axial escapement first-hand.
+The brand’s interactive museum includes a 3D movie experience where one gets to walk around a Speedmaster-shaped room to better experience the infamous Co-Axial escapement first-hand.
 One may also experience Omega’s timekeeping tech used in the Olympics as they run on a 9-metre track.
 In the museum, you’ll find the most iconic Omega watch models such as the Omega Speedmaster worn to the moon by Buzz Aldrin himself, James Bond’s Omega Seamaster, as well as collections released by Omega for the armed forces such as the Railmaster and Omega Constellation.